 Closed on Mondays and irregularly

-* Opening hours and closing days may change, so please be sure to check the official website before visiting.
+* Business hours and closing days are subject to change, so please check the official website before visiting.
 Official website

 1 Chome-5-2 Wakinohamakaigandori, Chuo Ward, Kobe, Hyogo 651-0073, Japan